markus-gx/LogSuppression/README.md

 ## How It Works
 Instead of using `LoggerFactory.getLogger()` to receive your Logger you have to use `Logger.LoggerBuilder()` to receive a Logger implementing the SL4J Logger Interface.
-With this logger you can now use every method available in this interface (like the normal one), but now logs are now suppressed based on your configuration.
+With this logger you can now use every method available in this interface (like the normal one), but logs are now suppressed based on your configuration.

 ## Configuration
 Example (The following configuration means that every 5s (5000 ms) a maximum of 2 logs can be logged of any kind)